-The boardboardcommissionboard approves medical assistant-certified alternative training programs that meet approval requirements.
-These programs serve individuals credentialed as medical assistants-certified as defined in WAC 246 841A-535(2).
-246-841A-535(2).
+The commission board approves medical assistant-certified alternative training programs that meet approval requirements.
+These programs serve individuals credentialed as medical assistants-certified as defined in WAC 246-841A-535(2).
 Successful completion allows them to apply to take the state exam evaluating competency for nursing assistant certification.

-- (1) An alternative program shall: - (a) Meet the requirements for initial and ongoing approval of nursing assistant training programs in this chapter, except for the following differences: - (i) The program must implement the common curriculum designed specifically for medical assistant-certified alternative programs, as developed and described in materials provided by the boardboardcommission board in accordance with the transition timelines established by the boardboardcommission board in WAC 246-841A-440 (1)(a) through (c) - (ii) The program must provide the minimum required training hours designed specifically for medical assistant-certified alternative programs. - (A) The minimum required training hours are: Sixty-eight hours total, with a minimum of 48 hours of classroom theory, a minimum of 14 hours of skills lab, and a minimum of six hours of clinical training.
+- (1) An alternative program shall: - (a) Meet the requirements for initial and ongoing approval of nursing assistant training programs in this chapter, except for the following differences: - (i) The program must implement the common curriculum designed specifically for medical assistant-certified alternative programs, as developed and described in materials provided by the commission board in accordance with the transition timelines established by the commission board in WAC 246-841A-440 (1)(a) through (c). - (ii) The program must provide the minimum required training hours designed specifically for medical assistant-certified alternative programs. - (A) The minimum required training hours are: Sixty-eight hours total, with a minimum of 48 hours of classroom theory, a minimum of 14 hours of skills lab, and a minimum of six hours of clinical training. - (B) The minimum program hours include 32 hours of classroom theory training on the specialty topics of: Developmental disabilities (16 hours); mental health (eight hours); and dementia (eight hours). - (b) Be subject to corrective actions for nursing assistant training programs as described in WAC 246-841A-465 through 246-841A-490, when requirements are not met for initial and ongoing approval of nursing assistant training programs (WAC 246-841A-420 through 246-841A-460), including those specific to medical assistant-certified alternative programs (WAC 246-841A-530 through 246-841A-555).

-- (B) The minimum program hours include 32 hours of classroom theory training on the specialty topics of: Developmental disabilities (16 hours); mental health (eight hours); and dementia (eight hours). - (b) Be subject to corrective actions for nursing assistant training programs as described in WAC 246-841A-465-246-841A-465 through 246-841A-490, when requirements are not met for initial and ongoing approval of nursing assistant training programs (WAC 246-841A-420-246-841A-420-246-841A-420-246-841A-420-246-841A-460), including those specific to medical assistant-certified alternative programs (WAC 246-841A-530-246-841A-530-246-841A-555). - (c) Provide a subset of the content for traditional nursing assistant programs as identified in the common curriculum for the alternative program and reflecting the following competency areas found in WAC 246-841A-400: 246-841A-400: - -(i) The nursing assistant role and knowledge of rules and regulations; - (ii) Resident rights and promotion of independence; - (iii) Communication and interpersonal skills; - (iv) Infection control; - (v) Safety and emergency procedures; - (vi) Basic nursing skills; - (vii) Basic restorative services; - (viii) Personal care; - (ix) Life transitions; - (x) Care of clients or residents with developmental disabilities (specialty curriculum); - (xi) Mental health and social service needs (specialty curriculum); - (xii) Care of clients or residents with cognitive impairment (specialty curriculum). - (2) The common curriculum for medical assistant-certified alternative programs includes the complete specialty curricula on the topics of developmental disabilities, mental health, and dementia developed by the department of social and health services. - (a) For students who have not already taken the specialty classes, the training program must provide them as part of the class. - (b) Training programs must follow the regulations in WAC 246-841A-430 and 246-841A-440 246-841A-440 and 246-841A-440 for incorporating and teaching specialty curricula. - (c) For students who have already taken one or more of the specialty topics, the training program may excuse them from repeating the topic(s) when they provide documentation of successful completion. - (i) Only the specialty classes developed specifically by the department of social and health services qualify for acceptable training to excuse students from specialty topic(s). - (ii) For students who are excused, programs must retain a copy of documentation of a student's previous specialty training in the student's file. - (3) Training to orient the student to the health care facility and facility policies and procedures is required, but required but is not included in the minimum clinical training hours required.
+- (c) Provide a subset of the content for traditional nursing assistant programs as identified in the common curriculum for the alternative program and reflecting the following competency areas found in WAC 246-841A-400: - (i) The nursing assistant role and knowledge of rules and regulations; - (ii) Resident rights and promotion of independence; - (iii) Communication and interpersonal skills; - (iv) Infection control; - (v) Safety and emergency procedures; - (vi) Basic nursing skills; - (vii) Basic restorative services; - (viii) Personal care; - (ix) Life transitions; - (x) Care of clients or residents with developmental disabilities (specialty curriculum); - (xi) Mental health and social service needs (specialty curriculum); - (xii) Care of clients or residents with cognitive impairment (specialty curriculum). - (2) The common curriculum for medical assistant-certified alternative programs includes the complete specialty curricula on the topics of developmental disabilities, mental health, and dementia developed by the department of social and health services. - (a) For students who have not already taken the specialty classes, the training program must provide them as part of the class. - (b) Training programs must follow the regulations in WAC 246-841A-430 and 246-841A-440 for incorporating and teaching specialty curricula. - (c) For students who have already taken one or more of the specialty topics, the training program may excuse them from repeating the topic(s) when they provide documentation of successful completion. - (i) Only the specialty classes developed specifically by the department of social and health services qualify for acceptable training to excuse students from specialty topic(s). - (ii) For students who are excused, programs must retain a copy of documentation of a student's previous specialty training in the student's file.

+(3) Training to orient the student to the health care facility and facility policies and procedures is required, but is not included in the minimum clinical training hours required.